-When visiting conservative countries like India, Bhutan, Dubai – you might want to stay on the safer side when it comes to your sartorial sense.
+When visiting conservative countries like India, Dubai, Bhutan – you might want to stay on the safer side when it comes to your sartorial sense.
 As most of the countries are in the throes of great change, it is best to remain cautious and dress according to their respective cultures.

 Some areas might just be tough to navigate through when it comes to what you’re wearing since some people can be super prudish, especially in some of the less metropolitan areas, which also happen to be more touristy.

 Like for a recent road trip to Uttar Pradesh, I made sure loads of kurtas and traditional tunics were packed in.
 And that was the best decision of my life.
 Moving around in 45 degrees temperature in a pair of tight-fit jeans can be the most horrendous solution!
 So you don’t really have to stuff yourself into a pair of jeans.

 If you’re looking at a quick and easy checklist to keep you safe on your visit, here’s what you can expect and adhere to when it comes to packing for conservative countries!

 Try to keep most of your chest covered.
 Cleavage isn’t welcome and is often stared at, which will make you extremely uncomfortable in crowded areas.
 Divert unwanted attention by taking cues from my visit to Uttar Pradesh, India.

 Just PERFECT for your conservative country escapades!
 These are cool; these are comfy; these are extremely stylish!
 Team up your kurta/kurti with anything comfortable on the bottom and put your best step foot forward.

 A long shirt paired with a nice short jacket or a belt can work wonders as well!
 I am a big lover of loose pants – I swear by them for summers in India.